forealmccoy/Exercise/docs.md

 This sample exercise doc describes how to use my new time machine.

 First, you must choose a specific date, time, and location to visit.
-Be sure to have the correct currency.
+Be sure to have the correct currency to purchase new clothes.